slim-template/slim/README.md

 ## What?

-Slim is a fast, lightweight templating engine for __Rails 3__.
+Slim is a fast, lightweight templating engine with support for __Rails 3__.
 It has been tested on Ruby 1.9.2 and Ruby/REE 1.8.7.
 Slim is heavily influenced by [Haml](http://github.com/nex3/haml) and [Jade](http://github.com/visionmedia/jade).

+Slim is also integrated into [Tilt](http://github.com/rtomayko/tilt), so it can be used together with [Sinatra](http://github.com/sinatra/sinatra) or plain [Rack](http://github.com/rack/rack).

 ## Why?